carlca/preset_manager/README.md

 ```

 ### macOS Security
-On macOS 10.15+, you may need to grant terminal/Python disk access permissions in System Preferences > Security & Privacy.# preset_manager
+On macOS 10.15+, you may need to grant terminal/Python disk access permissions in System Preferences > Security & Privacy.
-# preset_manager